Last updated : March 24, 2025

-People who use drugs are in denial about a lot of things—one of them is that they function normally even when they’re high.
+Drug addicts are in denial about a lot of things—one of them is that they function normally even when they’re high.
 So, even though they are completely aware that company policy states drug use is prohibited, in their mind’s eye, it doesn’t apply to them personally.
-Therefore, there is no valid reason to refrain from using drugs long enough to pass a drug test for employment.
+Therefore, there is no valid reason for them to refrain from drug use in the workplace.
 It’s okay to cheat.

-The following are said to be popular choices with users hoping to achieve false negative results.
+The following drug testing myths are said to be popular choices with users hoping to achieve false negative results.

 Drink lots of water

 In the early days of drug testing, this was a tried and true cheating method.
 The water would flush out the bladder and drug levels wouldn’t reach the positive level.
-However, laboratory equipment and the drug tests, themselves, have evolved over the years.
+However, laboratory equipment, as well as drug tests, themselves, have evolved over the years.

 It doesn’t matter what drug testing method an employer uses; there’s a purported detox product for it on the market.
 Shampoos for the hair follicle test, mouthwashes, mints, and the like for the mouth swab test, and detox drinks in various flavors to enable drug users to “pass” the urine test.
-These products proclaim to yield negative test results for predetermined amounts of time.
+All of these products proclaim to yield negative test results for predetermined amounts of time or to eliminate “toxins”—otherwise known as drug metabolites—from the body completely.

-If a product claims to detox your body, but only for a specific window of time, they are not detoxifying at all.
+First of all, if a product claims to detox your body for a specific window of time, they are not detoxifying at all.
 This false claim is cause for doubt regarding anything that the company says.
 It’s probably best to set it right back on the shelf—and stop using drugs instead.

 Secondhand smoke screen

-Proclaiming one tested positive for marijuana because they’ve been around others who smoke pot isn’t even an option that should be tried.
-People that are around others who smoke, but don’t consume themselves are not testing positive.
+Proclaiming a positive marijuana result was because they’ve been around others who smoke pot isn’t even an option that should be tried.
+People who are around others who smoke, but don’t consume themselves, are not testing positive.
 They can’t inhale enough of the smoke from the surrounding air to have that effect.

 Poppy seeds pop positive

-If a test pops positive for opiates and the test taker cries poppy seeds, a quick check of the panel levels will tell if they are trying to pull a fast one.
+If a test pops positive for opiates and the test subject cries “poppy seeds,” a quick check of the panel levels should confirm that they’re trying to pull a fast one.

 Drink me

-It’s said that the acidity levels in some liquids masks drug metabolites.
+It’s said that the acidity levels in some liquids mask drug metabolites.
 Therefore, drinking cranberry juice, pickle juice, vinegar, and even lemon juice will supposedly cause a false negative on a urine test.
 It doesn’t.
-However, it can mess with the pH levels in the urine, and this denotes that someone tampered with the specimen.
+However, it can mess with the pH levels in the urine, and this denotes to lab techs that someone tampered with the specimen.

-Also, drinking enough vinegar to get the pH level off, is probably going to cause bouts of explosive diarrhea until it has passed through the system.
+Also, if the user chooses to try drinking enough vinegar to get the pH level off, it’s probably going to cause bouts of explosive diarrhea until it has passed through the system.

 It’s getting pretty hairy